 Referral to the appropriate University disciplinary procedures for additional possible sanctions, up to and including possible dismissal from the University.

 Persons wishing to file an appeal should write to the Recreational Services Board of Review, Recreation Center, University of Michigan-Flint, Flint, MI 48502, within thirty (30) days of the date on the letter-issuing penalty.
 The Board of Review will set an appeal meeting within thirty (30) days after receipt of the letter of appeal.
-The Board of Review will then make a written decision within five (5) working days.
+The Board of Review will then make a written decision within five (5) business days.
 The decision of the Board of Review will be final.